-The 1996 Forest Glen Sector Plan recommends a grade-separated crossing to reduce the conflicts and safety concerns between motorists and non-motorists at the Georgia Avenue and Forest Glen Road intersection.
-This intersection is especially challenging because of the heavy volumes of motorists approaching the Beltway and the high volume of pedestrians and bicyclists accessing bus stops, the Forest Glen Metrorail Station, Holy Cross Hospital and surrounding neighborhoods.
+The 1996 Forest Glen Sector Plan recommends a gradeseparated crossing to reduce the conflicts and safety hazards between motorists and non-motorists at the Georgia Avenue and Forest Glen Road intersection.
+This intersection is especially challenging because of the heavy volumes of motorists approaching the Beltway and the high volume of pedestrians and bicyclists traveling through the intersection to access bus stops, Forest Glen Metrorail Station, Holy Cross Hospital and surrounding neighborhoods.

-In 2013, the Montgomery County Department of Transportation (MCDOT) initiated a project to determine the alignment and type of facility for improving pedestrian safety and access to the station.
+In 2013, MCDOT initiated a project to determine the alignment and type of facility for improving pedestrian safety at the intersection and access to the Metrorail at Forest Glen station.
 A passageway under Georgia Avenue connecting the northwest corner to the southeast corner was the preferred alignment.
 It would provide direct access to the Metrorail station with surface access on both ends.
-This plan confirms and supports the funded project and recommends detailed considerations for the final design stage.
-See Transportation Appendix for details.
+This plan confirms and supports the funded project and recommends detailed considerations for the final design stage, which includes locations for additional elevators on Forest Glen Road west of Georgia Avenue.
+Consult the Transportation Appendix for details.

-The Montgomery County Department of Transportation (MCDOT) should explore the possibility of connecting the Montgomery Hills commercial area to the Forest Glen Metro Station in a safe, convenient and direct way.
-Doing so would improve access to and patronage of the commercial center in Montgomery Hills and could perhaps increase ridership (without increasing the need for additional parking) at the Forest Glen Metro Station.
+The Montgomery County Department of Transportation (MCDOT) should also explore the possibility of connecting the Montgomery Hills commercial area to the Forest Glen Metro Station in a safe, convenient and direct way.
+Doing so would improve access to and patronage of the commercial center in Montgomery Hills and could perhaps increase transit ridership (without increasing the need for additional parking) at the Forest Glen Metro Station.

-One possibility for the future connection may be an escalator accessed from around the Locust Grove Road area to the station's platform underground.
-Any new Metro station connection not already identified in the county's capital improvements program (CIP) would need to be studied and would likely not be implemented before the horizon year of the plan.
+One possibility for the future connection may be an escalator that could be located near the Locust Grove Road area which could provide direct access to the station's platform underground.
+Any new Metro station connection not already identified in the county's Capital Improvements Program (CIP) would need to be studied and would likely be implemented beyond the horizon year of the plan.

-3. Policy Area Roadway Network Adequacy Test
+E. Policy Area Roadway Network Adequacy Test

 In accordance with Montgomery County's 2016 Subdivision Staging Policy (SSP), several intersections were evaluated using the highway capacity manual (HCM) methodology, which estimates the average seconds of delay per vehicle during morning and evening peak periods.
 As determined by the SSP, six of the seven intersections located within the plan boundaries were tested against a policy area standard of 80 seconds and the seventh was tested against a policy area standard of 120 seconds.
 The analysis revealed most of the intersections would approach, if not exceed, the capacity standards set forth in the 2016 SSP in the year 2040.
 A select link analysis was conducted to determine the ratio of local traffic to the overall traffic volume.
 The conclusion of the analysis was that with the current and master-planned densities, approximately 25 percent of the traffic is local, and the balance originates outside the surrounding transportation analysis zones (TAZs).
 Much of this traffic is attributed to high traffic volumes that enter the local network via the Georgia Avenue (MD 97) Beltway interchange.

-Given the high ratio of regional traffic, the comparatively small master-planned densities and the plan area's location between two downtowns, this plan recommends increasing the policy area standard for the seven intersections within its plan boundaries to 120 seconds.
-Doing so accepts the unique circumstances and provides flexibility for future development, which is the only viable means of achieving the safety and placemaking goals set forth in this plan.
+This plan recommends increasing the policy area standard for the seven intersections within its plan boundaries to 120 seconds.
+The recommendation is based on the high ratio of regional traffic, the comparatively small masterplanned densities included in the sector plan and the plan area's location between two downtowns.
+Increasing the policy area standard accepts the unique circumstances of the corridor and provides flexibility for future development, which is the only viable means of achieving the safety and placemaking goals set forth in this plan.
+The intersections to which this recommendation applies are listed below: